No More Games/The Remix Album: Commercial performance

-Although No More Games/The Remix Album was certified Gold in the U.S., the album did not restore the group's former success.
+Although No More Games/The Remix Album was certified gold in the US, the album did not restore the group's former success.
 Their popularity had waned by the time of the album's release, as the pre-teens who had liked them at their peak were the same audience who would become part of "Generation X", embracing the forthcoming grunge and gangsta rap sounds that ended the dominance of late 80s/early 90s dance/pop.